-At Longshaw Primary Academy, approximately 11% of children are on the SEND register.
-We have a comprehensive intervention programme to ensure the needs of all learners are met.
-Across the school, our teachers and teaching assistants are trained to provide interventions, where necessary, covering various curriculum areas.
+At Longshaw Primary Academy, approximately 13% of children are on the SEND register.
+We have an intervention programme to ensure the needs of all learners are met.
+Across the school, our teachers and teaching assistants are trained to provide the necessary interventions, covering various curriculum areas.
 These include:

 - Additional Maths and English Support

 - Speech, Language and Communication Support

 Throughout the year, we will provide various workshops for all parents on how to support their children with their learning.
 These can include phonics, maths, language and communication sessions and .
 We also provide information for parents of children with SEND.

 As part of the Local Offer, we have support from an Educational Psychologist, a Speech and Language Therapist, Occupational Therapist, CAMHS Support Worker and School Nurse.
 We also receive support from the Autism and Early Years Intervention Team and the Behaviour Intervention Team as part of our extended SEND support.
 Click here for Waltham Forest's Local Offer.